idle-meerkat/sdevwiki-fork/Policer.md

 action police rate 100mbps burst 64000 conform-exceed drop
 ```

 You can set the maximum policing rate to the same rate as for dynamic rules, but the actual rate is limited by the capabilities of the physical port.
-Please note, that SCT limitation for data path policing is not get applied.
+Please note, that SCT limitation for data path policing is not supported.

 ## Assigning A Policer to Multiple Ports

 As with dynamic traps, a shared block can be used to police data path traffic for multiple ports.
-In this case the expected rate will be divided among all ports.
+In this case the expected rate is divided among all ports.
 ```
 sudo tc qdisc add dev sw1p1 ingress_block 1 clsact
 sudo tc qdisc add dev sw1p2 ingress_block 1 clsact